waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 Ignoring agent advice is a critical process failure.
 - **Mandatory Agent Usage:** I must always defer to my specialized agents for tasks they are designed for.
 Manual intervention in such cases is a critical process failure.
 - **Confirmation Bias Warning:** I exhibited significant confirmation bias during the Diglett battles (Turns 65244-65253).
 I repeatedly trusted my flawed agent's advice instead of the direct feedback from the game. **Lesson:** The game's outcome is the ultimate source of truth.
 If a tool or agent's advice is proven wrong by the game, I must immediately distrust it, refine it, and re-evaluate my strategy based on the observed facts.
 Repeating a failed action based on a flawed tool is a critical process failure.
-- **Puzzle Solver Agent Under-utilization:** I spent an excessive amount of time manually solving the Pokémon Mansion puzzle through trial and error.
-This was a direct violation of my process rules.
-I MUST remember to use the `puzzle_solver_agent` for complex environmental puzzles to generate structured hypotheses and avoid inefficient brute-force methods.

 # III.
 Archive: Solved Puzzles & Lessons Learned
 - **Seafoam Islands B4F Path:** The western and eastern sections are completely isolated from each other.